keajs/kea-docs/docs/guide/concepts.md

 When do we start loading?
 When do we stop loading?
 When the `loadUsers` and `setUsers` actions are called.

-Let's built off of that:
+Let's build off of that:

 ```javascript
 const logic = kea({